TheRealMarcusChiu/personal-website-2/content/thoughts/2025-06-23/index.md

 Which is why I was intrigued by `Dimensional Me`.

-It's another other personality test lol
+It's another personality test lol

-But it also contains other tests for:
+But it also contains tests for:
 - cognition
 - values
 - primary traits